Pre-Columbian Ecuador: Ecuador under Incan rule

 The history of Ecuador is better known from the point of the Inca expansion than during the Pre-Columbian era.
 In 1463, the Inca warrior Pachacuti and his son Tupac Yupanqui began the incorporation of Ecuador into Inca rule.
 They began by defeating the people of the Sierra including the Quitus tribe (the people for whom modern-day Quito is named).
 They continued by heading southwest to the coast, eventually subjugating the Ecuadorians living near the Gulf of Guayaquil and the Island of Puna to Inca rule.

 By the end of the 15th century, despite fierce resistance by several Ecuadorian native tribes, Huayna Capac, Tupac Yupanqui's son with a Cañari princess (the people from modern-day Canar province), was able to conquer the remaining tribes and by 1500 most of Ecuador was incorporated into the Incan Empire loosely.

 Huayna Capac grew up in Ecuador and loved the land, in contrast preference to his native Cuzco.
 He named Quito the second Inca capital and a road was built to connect the two capitals.
 Cities and temples were built throughout the country.
 He married a Quitu princess and remained in the country until his death.
-When Huayna Capac died, he left the northern portion of the current empire to Atahualpa to be ruled from Quito, while the Southern portion was given to Huascar to be ruled from Cuzco.
+When Huayna Capac died, there was no clear successor to the thrown since the designated heir, Ninan Cuyochi, died shortly after his father.

 Since neither of the brothers liked the idea of a torn empire, the two sons sought the throne.
-Huáscar, born of Huayna Capac's sister in Cusco, was the legitimate heir.
-Atahualpa, born in Quito according to Ecuadorian historiography, and in Cusco according to the Peruvian, was the usurper.
+Huáscar, born of Huayna Capac's sister in Cusco, was voted as ruler by the Inca nobles.
+Atahualpa, born in Quito according to Juan de Velasco and Garcilaso de la Vega, and in Cusco according to the most reliable chronicles, was the favorite son of Huayna Capac and was very popular among the Inca armies stationed in the north.
 The brothers battled for six years, killing many men and weakening the empire.
 Finally in 1532 near Chimborazo, Atahualpa, with the aid of two of his father's generals, defeated his brother.
 Huáscar was captured and put in prison.
 Atahualpa became emperor of a severely weakened empire only to face the Spanish conquistadors' arrival in 1532.

 During the period of Inca presence, the Ecuadorian organizations adopted agricultural practices, and a few social organization of the Inca occupants, but maintained their traditional religious beliefs and many customs.

-Inca domination in Ecuador was short (≈70 years) but they left one of the best-known archaeological sites of Ecuador: Ingapirca.
-They tried to conquer high Amazonian valley with only partial success, especially in the south, where the Bracamoros defeated them three times.
+Inca domination in Ecuador was short (around 70 years) but they left one of the best-known archaeological sites of Ecuador: Ingapirca.
+They tried to conquer the high Amazonian valley with only partial success, especially in the south, where the Bracamoros defeated them three times.